 Beukes, L., Naidoo,D. (2015).
 Understanding and addressing the exposure of workers, the public and the environment to pathogens during pit emptying - Water Research Commission Project 2134.
 Water Research Commission

-English Guidelines and manuals Operation and maintenance (WG10) Peri-urban Practitioners Sub-Saharan Africa Urban (entire city)
+English Guidelines and manuals Operation, maintenance and sustainable services (WG10) Peri-urban Practitioners Sub-Saharan Africa Urban (entire city)

 Share this page on